VictorKilanko/catviz/README.md

 Credible causal inference requires knowing which units provide identification and why.
 The standard practice of reporting a regression table without visualizing treatment structure makes it difficult to evaluate internal validity, detect composition problems, or explain the design to non-technical audiences.

 The CAT solves this.
-It displays the full assignment structure — cohorts, never-treated units, subgroups, pre/post splits, and sample sizes — in a single diagram that maps directly to the econometric identifying assumptions.
+It displays the full assignment structure (cohorts, never-treated units, subgroups, pre/post splits, and sample sizes) in a single diagram that maps directly to the econometric identifying assumptions.

 **Key benefits:**